 In this use case, we apply the equivalent of “largest” where we perform sorting before we obtain the first 10 rows using the “head” function.
 By sorting the metrics in ascending order, we get the bottom count (since the smallest value is at the top).
 Conversely, sorting the metrics in descending order (ascending=False) gives the top count.

 df_playstore.sort_values( ["Category", "Rating"], ascending=False, inplace=True ) top10_by_cat = df_playstore.groupby("Category").head(10)

-Note that we have to perform a “groupby” by the category before applying the “head” function since we wanted the top 10 of each category.
+Note that we have to perform a “groupby” by the category before applying the “head” function since we want the top 10 of each category.

-- As with any libraries, we need to have the “know-how”.
+- As with any library, we need to have the “know-how”.
 Even then, we have to keep adjusting the style such as the size, until it turns out the way we want.

 For instance, we get all the subplots overlapping each other with the below code snippet as we do not configure the “figsize”.